pmgitonga/Phase-1-Project/README.md

 12.year: This is the year the movie was produced

 Data loading

 Loaded the data using pandas

 Cleaning the data

-Dropped all missing values and handled outlers, but in this case no outlier was dropped since the whole data was necessary for data analysis
+Dropped all missing values and handled outliers, but in this case no outlier was dropped since the whole data was necessary for data analysis

 Exploratory Data Analysis

 Data exploration of the dataset was conducted using statistical measures, visualizations, and aggregation techniques.
 The project identified patterns and trends within the movie data.
 The analysis focused on genres, total gross earnings and average rating of the movies to provide insights for decision making.

 Conclusions and Recommendations

-1.Microsoft company should invest in Drama most of all. it is coming in first in both most watched genres and grossing meaning the profitability from the Drama genre will be major.For a second option they should cosider Adventure movies as they did well in average rating
+1. Microsoft company should invest in Drama most of all. it is coming in first in both most watched genres and grossing meaning the profitability from the Drama genre will be major.For a second option they should consider Adventure movies as they did well in average rating

-2.Microsoft company should consider coming up with movies that run between 90 to 150 minutes, Because they are the highly grossing
+2. Microsoft company should consider coming up with movies that run between 90 to 150 minutes because they are the highly grossing

-3.Lastly, Microsoft company should consider collaborating or buying a hint of marketting ideas from HC movie studio who are performing well in the industry
+3. Lastly, Microsoft company should consider collaborating or buying a hint of marketing ideas from HC movie studio who are performing well in the industry